s-janine/Starlink-Summer/README.md

 ---

-## ⚙️ How It Works
+# ⚙️ How It Works

-1. Reads JSON file containing billing cycles
+1. Reads the JSON file containing billing cycle data
-2. Extracts `startDate` for each cycle
+2. Extracts the `startDate` for each billing cycle
-3. Iterates through `dailyData` array
+3. Iterates through the `dailyData` array
-4. Computes each day using `timedelta`
+4. Computes actual dates using `timedelta`
-5. Formats values into GB
+5. Converts usage values into GB format
-6. Writes structured rows into CSV
+6. Writes structured rows into a CSV file

 ---

-## 🎯 Learning Outcomes
+# 🎯 Learning Outcomes

 * Working with nested JSON structures
-* Data extraction from API-like payloads
+* Extracting data from API-like payloads
 * Date manipulation using `datetime`
 * Exporting structured datasets to CSV
-* Building real-world data pipelines
+* Building simple real-world data pipelines

 ---

-## 📄 License
+# 📄 License

 This project is for educational purposes only.

----